toolisticon/pogen4selenium/README.md

 There are some default methods provided by the fluent api:

+#### getDriver ()
+Gets the WebDriver in use.
+This is very useful in doAssertions or execute methods to manually execute selenium related code.

-##### verify
+##### verify ()
 By using the verify methods it's possible to do check state of elements, i.e. if url matches a regular expression or if elements are present or clickable.
 Expected state is configured in PageObjectElement annotation.
 If not set explicitly all elements are expected to be present by default.

-##### doAssertions
+##### doAssertions (AssertionInterface<PAGEOBJECT> function)
 It's possible to inline assertions done via your favorite testing tools.
 By providing this method it's not necessary to hassle with local variables anymore.

-##### execute
+##### execute (ExecuteBlock<PAGEOBJECT, OPO> function)
-The execute method allows you to do test steps dynamically, like reading data from the web page and doing things based on the extracted data.
+The execute method allows you to execute code dynamically without loosing the context of the fluent api.
+This can be quite useful for reading data from the web page and doing things based on the extracted data.

-It can also be used to switch to another page object type.
-This can be useful if input data is expected to be validated and should stay on the same page and show an error message.
+##### changePageObjectType (Class<APO extends PageObjectParent<APO>> targetPageObjectType)
+Allows changing the page objects type if expected behavior leaves the 'happy path' - for example if you expect to encounter a failing form validation or similar things.

-##### pause
+##### pause (Duration duration)
 It's possible to enforce an explicit pause time by using this method

+##### waitForPageToContainText (String text)  or waitForPageToContainText (String text, Duration timeout)
+Wait as long as a specific text is present on page.
+The text can either be a static text or a localized text if it matches the following pattern '${key}'.
+Localization will internally provided by a thread local resource bundle.
+The resource bundle can be configured via the LocalizationUtilities class.
+This method is a great help to wait until the expected page is being loaded and is displayed.

-##### changePageObjectType
+##### setLocale (Locale locale)
-Change the page objects type if expected behavior leaves the 'happy path' - for example if you expect to encounter a failing form validation or similar things.
+It's possible to change the locale via this method

 ## Extensibility
 New action annotations can added by providing an action annotation annotated itself with the _Action_ meta annotation.
 Annotations must either be applicable to methods or method parameters.